Executive Analytics for SaaS Growth

 Revenue lives in one tool, retention in another, acquisition in a third.
 By the time leadership has the full picture, the context has already shifted.

 The challenge wasn't visualization, it was grouping.
 Executives think in questions, not metrics.
-The dashboard structure follows those questions, not the data schema.
+The dashboard structure follows those questions: what is revenue doing, where is retention weakening, what is slowing growth.

 Decision Speed